chase-roohms/kometa-configs/README.md

 - [Prerequisites](#prerequisites)

 ## Overview
 The **Kometa Configs** repository serves as a centralized source for managing and organizing Plex metadata, playlists, and collections.
-These configurations are tailored to streamline the experience of maintaining a Plex library, ensuring that my media is consistently organized and up-to-date.
-This data is pulled by the Kometa application and used to udate the metadata of media on my Plex server.
+These configurations provide "metadata as code", ensuring that my media is consistently organized and that customization is retained even if my server goes down or my library is lsot.
+This data is pulled by the Kometa application and used to udate of media, playlists and collections on my Plex server.

 ## Features
 - **Metadata Management**: Easily customize and organize metadata for my Plex library.